 Stay and Explore

-If you’re planning a visit to our ancient island to learn more about Islay history, take a look at our lovely B&B, Tarbert House, located in Bowmore on Islay.
-And don’t forget to call in and see us at Peatzeria for a delicious meal over-looking stunning Lochindaal,.
+If you’re planning a visit to our ancient island to learn more about Islay history, take a look at our lovely holiday house, Tarbert House, located in Bowmore on Islay.
+And don’t forget to call in and see us at Peatzeria for a delicious meal over-looking stunning Lochindaal.
 We’d love to hear about the discoveries you’ve made!